MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/customize-pages.md

 :::image type="content" source="media/common/page-edit-options.png" alt-text="Controls for immersive editing options, including zoom in, zoom out, and reset.":::

 All sections and components allow for in-context editing.
 You can edit any section or component directly from the canvas.

+Click the paintbrush icon to adjust the styles of a section or component.
+Different styles are available based on the component's type.
+Currently, sections, text, images, and video are supported.

 > [!NOTE]
 > - You cannot delete the header or footer in the Pages workspace.
 See [Web templates](../configure/web-templates.md) for information on creating custom page layouts.